-Kailee Mills Foundation awards one $20,000 college scholarship for each academic year to a student who shows academic achievement and helps to spread seat belt safety awareness in their community.
-We will begin accepting applications for the 2019-2020 academic year beginning January 1, 2020.
+Kailee Mills Foundation awards one $20,000 Anglia Homes College Scholarship and several additional scholarships ranging from $1,000-$5,000 for each academic year to students who show academic achievement and help to spread seat belt safety awareness in their community.
+We accept applications January 1 through May 1.

-- Must be accepted, or currently enrolled in, an accredited 2 year or 4 year college or university within the United States, in a full-time (at least 12 hours) degree seeking program for the first time
+- Be enrolled or planning to enroll in, an accredited 2 year or 4 year college or university within the United States, in a full-time (at least 12 hours) degree seeking program for the first time

 - Be a US citizen or legal resident

 - Have a current GPA of 3.0 or higher on a 4.0 scale (or its equivalent)